Welcome to UC Berkeley!

 What to Expect On Your Move-in Day

 For questions on move-in days, call the hotline at 510.642.4108.

-For August 2020 Move In, it’s advised that you arrive at least two hours before your move-in time slot.
+For January 2021 Move In, it’s advised that you arrive at least one hour before your move-in time slot.
 If you are moving into a residence hall, you will first need to be tested for COVID-19, then take your confirmation of testing to your housing unit for check in.

 At the beginning of your Move-in time slot, you will be able to check in at the central courtyard or main entrance of your housing unit.
 (If you live in an apartment, please check your email for details about how to check in.)
 Members of Cal Housing will be at your residence hall to greet you and help with the check-in process.